Umuzi-org/ACN-syllabus/content/zmc-challenges/first-website/html-on-phone-or-computer/_index.md

 If you have an Android then you can make use of the [ACode](https://play.google.com/store/apps/details?id=com.foxdebug.acodefree&hl=en_ZA) code editor.

+ACode can be a little confusing.
+[Here](https://youtu.be/ivJ4FGKnGUE) is a little demonstration video that might help you.

 ## Option 3: If you have a computer and want to be fancy about it

 Install [vscode](https://code.visualstudio.com/Download).
 It's a fancy text editor that is especially designed for coding.
 You don't need it at this stage in your journey but it's cool.
 And we like to encourage cool things.